The Best Electric Tankless Water Heaters of 2023

 Flow Rate (GPM)

-How much hot water an electric tankless water heater can provide—or flow rate—is the most important factor to consider and is given in gallons per minute (GPM).
+With typical tank water heaters, how many gallons of water they hold can be a factor.
+But with electric tankless water heaters, how much hot water a unit can provide—or flow rate—is the most important factor to consider and is given in GPM.

 The total number of showers, tubs, sinks, and washing machines inside a house helps the homeowner determine the water heater size needed.
 A 1- or 2-bath home typically needs around 5 GPM, while a 3- or 4-bath home needs a 10 GPM unit.